-The Valens Aqueduct or Bozdogan Su kemeri was built by the Roman Emperor Valens in 4th century A.D.
+The Roman Emperor Valens built the Valens Aqueduct or Bozdogan Su Kemeri in the 4th century A.D.
 The Romans provided water for the citizens via aqueducts and filled the cisterns.

-The total water way system length was 270 km. in Constantinopolis.
-Eventhough the aqueducts have lost its importance, some of the parts are still standing in Istanbul.
+The total waterway system length was 270 km. in Constantinopolis.
+Even though the aqueducts have lost their importance, some of the parts are still standing in Istanbul.
 The remaining part of the Valen’s Aqueduct is 970 meters today.
-The Valens Aqueduct is where the Unkapani Bridge, town hall, Şehzade Mosque and the Golden Horn are located.
+The Valens Aqueduct is where the Unkapani Bridge, town hall, Şehzade Mosque, and the Golden Horn are located.

 You can book Istanbul City Tour with Romos Travel.